-Mr. LI Shan Dr. LI Jun
+Mr. LI Shan

 In accordance with Article 108(A) of the Articles, at each AGM one third of the Directors for the time being shall retire from office by rotation provided that every Director shall be subject to retirement by rotation at least once every three years.
-Accordingly Mr. CHOU Tsan-Hsiung, Mr. WANG Wei-Lin and Dr. LI Jun will retire from the office and, being eligible, offer themselves for re-election at the AGM to be held in year 2014.
+Accordingly Mr. WONG Chau Chi, Mr. YANG Yi and Mr. LI Shan will retire from the office and, being eligible, offer themselves for re-election at the forthcoming AGM.